daphne-eu/daphne/doc/DaphneDSL/Builtins.md

 Python can natively manage integers of arbitrary size.
 Developers must ensure the result returned to C++/DAPHNE is constrained to the least significant bits of the datatype.
 This limitation can be achieved by applying a modulo operation as `result%2^<bits of datatype>` or bitwise AND operation as `result&(2^<bits of datatype>−1)`.
 For signed integers or narrower integer types, adjustments should be made accordingly.

 `NumPy Processing:`
-When using NumpPy, integer calculations are automatically bound by the datatype's bit-width.
+When using Numpy, integer calculations are automatically bound by the datatype's bit-width.
 The result doesn't need further adjustment before returning it to DAPHNE.

-Note: Some calculations might yield different results between native Python and NumPy.
+Note: Some calculations might yield different results between native Python and Numpy.

-Example: For the expression (x+bigNumber)<0(x+bigNumber)<0 where x=1x=1, native Python might evaluate it as false while NumPy could evaluate it as true, depending on the magnitude of "bigNumber".
+Example: For the expression (x+bigNumber)<0 where x=1, native Python might evaluate it as false while NumPy could evaluate it as true, depending on the magnitude of "bigNumber".

 Recommendation:
 Developers have two primary options for integer calculations in Python: